Richmond Waldorf School DEIJ Statement

 Heather Maury – Parents Association

-Richmond Waldorf School has contracted with Alma Partners to support DEI initiatives throughout the 2022-2023 school year.
+Richmond Waldorf School has contracted with Alma Partners to support DEIJ initiatives throughout the 2022-2023 school year.